NOTE: This overview map is schematic only. Please use the more detailed Google maps in each stage for accurate directions.

 Stage 2: Olympic Park to Tower Hill (9.3 km, 5.8 miles)

-This stage takes us down the Lea River, through a part of London that is developing before your eyes, to the Dickensian Limehouse and then the remnants of the London Docks, emerging once again in central London at the iconic Tower Bridge.
+This stage takes us south down the Lea River, through a part of London that is developing before your eyes, to the Dickensian Limehouse and then the remnants of the London Docks, emerging once again in central London at the iconic Tower Bridge.

 Stage 3: Tower Hill to Lancaster Gate (9.6kms, 6 miles)